imiller88/IsabelleandDiegosFinalResearchProject/Assignment3/README.md

 **3. Merging**

 The isolated code for the merging of variables into a single dataset can be found in the file 3_Merging.R.

+#Part II: Statistics

+####*Descriptive Statistics*

+All descriptive statistics, including those not included in Assignment3_BasicAnalysisWriteup.Rmd, can be found in the file DescriptiveStats.R.

+In order to reproduce the workspace used in the markdown document (workspacefinal.RData), including all of the subsets used for specific visualizations, this file must be run.

+####*Inferential Statistics*